Reloaded-Project/Reloaded-III/docs/Common/Configuration/About.md

 - Grouping of Configuration Items
     - For example, all settings related to a specific feature.
     - Or all settings related to a 'player' in a local multiplayer game.
+- Sensible Defaults
+    - Mods and Packages should be able to ship sensible defaults.
 - Conditional Settings
     - For example, showing setting B only if setting A is enabled.